 Improving the Polynomial Fit

-The contact angle measurement involves fitting a polynomial to the edge of the droplet, as described in our Contact Angle Theory and Measurement Guide.
+The contact angle measurement involves fitting a polynomial to the edge of the droplet.
 The two most important ROI lines for this fitting are the bottom line (the baseline) and the top line.
 The bottom line defines where the contact angle measurement will be performed.
 The top line defined the part of the droplet edge that will be used for fitting the polynomial.
 The figure below shows what happens when we don’t choose our ROI carefully.
 The polynomial fit (red) is poor and the calculated angle is quite wrong.

 Poor polynomial fit due to region of interest.